jfkinslow/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach returns undefined whereas .map returns a new array

 2. What is the difference between a function and a method?

+a function stands out on its own whereas a method is the property of an object.

 3. What is closure?

+it is where an inner function has access to an outer functions variables and properties

 4. Describe the four rules of the 'this' keyword.

+* 1. globally through window binding
+* 2. implicitly through a function called with a dot in front of it
+* 3. by using a contructor to instantiate a new object
+* 4. explicitly through the use of the call or apply methods

 5. Why do we need super() in an extended class?

+to pass along the required properties to the higher class

 ## Project Set up